Free Electone sheet music and registrations for SMT III: Nocturne Title Loop 2.

 Still reeling from the shock of Singaporean BMT and bullies, I took to sulking every weekend at Kinokuniya Shaw House.
 (Branch’s long gone, btw).
 One day, while … browsing-without-buying for hours, I came across a strategy guide for a JRPG I’ve never heard of.
 One look at the contents and I was mesmerised.

+Yeah, mesmerised.
 Very simply, that guide was like a lexicon of world mythology.
-I’ve never seen so many mythological characters assembled in one game.
+I’ve never seen so many mythological characters assembled within one game.

 Jump forth to 2005 i.e. the PlayStation 2 era, I bought SMT III: Nocturne Maniax together with my PS2, and spent two months obsessing over it.
 The unforgettable story and characters aside, what I really loved about this episode was the music.
 I still have most of the tracks in my phone.

 In addition, the soundtrack familiarised me with Shoji Meguro and his signature styles.
 In July this year, when I read that SMT III would be re-released, I immediately decided I MUST have a go at arranging one of the tracks for the Yamaha Electone.
-After much fanboy fussing, I chose Title Loop 2 as the “one.”
-While my personal favourite is the first Kagutsuchi fight track, this one felt to be the most possible to arrange.
+After much fanboy fussing, I decided Title Loop 2 would be the “one.”
+While my favourite is still the first Kagutsuchi fight track, this one felt to be the most possible to arrange.

 Yamaha Electone Sheet Music and Registration Data for SMT III: Nocturne Title Loop 2